DanYee92/Chews/README.md

 ## The Pitch
 ### HOW MIGHT WE...

-> *Personalize travelers' dining experience and humanize local cultures, by travelers to connect and schedule meals with knowledgable locals*
+> *Personalize travelers' dining experience and humanize local cultures, by allowing travelers to connect and schedule meals with local foodies*

 ## App Functionalities
 1. Secure Login